She Said (film): Plot

 Weinstein learns of the investigation and sends a lawyer to attempt to appease reporters, but declines to go on the record and denies all wrongdoing.
 The lawyer acknowledges a number of past financial settlements, but declines to say how many.
 Kantor receives an anonymous tip to speak with Irwin Reiter, one of Weinstein's former accountants; he shows her an internal memo that circulated at Miramax in 2015 detailing abuse allegations from a former employee.

 The Times notifies the Weinstein Company board of the impending article and asks for a statement.
 Weinstein denies the allegations and pressures the reporters to name their sources, threatening to talk to other publications to discredit the story.
-Weinstein eventually releases a statement acknowledging that he has caused pain to others in the past and that he is taking a leave of absence from The Weinstein Company.
+He eventually releases a statement acknowledging that he has caused pain to others in the past and that he is taking a leave of absence from The Weinstein Company.
 Kantor and Twohey attempt to convince their sources to go on the record; all initially decline, but Judd and Madden later agree to be named in the article, believing it is the right thing to do.

 The Times publishes the story on October 5, 2017.
 After the article's publication, 82 women come forward with their own allegations against Weinstein, leading to workplace and legal reforms.
-Weinstein is currently serving a 23-year sentence for rape and sexual assault in New York, with additional charges pending elsewhere.
+Weinstein is currently serving a 23-year sentence for rape and sexual assault in New York.